Juicy meat, crispy skin, even cooking, and awesome flavor are just a few ways to describe grilled spatchcock chicken.

 - Cooked through leg meat.

-Chicken is hard to cook evenly, due to its odd shape.
-If you are not careful it can turn into bad grilled chicken.
+Chicken is hard to cook evenly due to its odd shape.
+If you are not careful, it can turn into a bad grilled chicken.

 The best ways to describe bad grilled chicken: